dsanson/dsanson.github.com/colophon.markdown

 * [Jekyll](http://jekyllrb.com/) (a lightweight CMS)
 * [git](http://git.or.cz/) (version control software) allows [easy deployment of a website with jekyll](http://tatey.com/2009/04/29/jekyll-meets-dreamhost-automated-deployment-for-jekyll-with-git/).
-* [h2v](http://h2v.1daylater.com/) (javascript hcard to vcard converter) Doesn't seem to work with Firefox, but works with Safari.

 ## Services used to host this page ##